Clay Cane: Jay-Z's new album removes the machismo that hip-hop glorifies

 On April 23, 2016, Queen Bey dropped “Lemonade” and the Internet broke, “Becky with the good hair” became a household term and many wondered if Bey was on the verge of leaving her longtime husband.

 Now, “4:44” is Jay-Z’s complement to “Lemonade,” which is also breaking the Internet – the album was tweeted about 810,000 times on the night it was released.

 The two albums are a discourse in marriage, navigating the difficult terrain of love, family and regrets.
 While Bey and Jay are extremely private, their choice to unpack their relationship through music – not a reality show or attacking each other on social media – is brilliant.

 “Lemonade” and “4:44” feel like therapy through art.
 They endured troubling times but pushed each other to work through their issues and persevered.

 Men, especially black men in hip-hop, are rarely afforded the space to unravel their emotions.
 Apologies are sometimes interpreted as weakness.
 But regardless of holding up trite, hip-hop machismo, Jay presents a rare intimacy throughout the album.

-, he raps, "I apologize, often womanize/ Took for my child to be born to see through a woman's eyes."
-In the same song, he boldly admits to infidelity:"'You did what with who?/ What good is a ménage à trois when you have a soul mate?/ You risked that for Blue?'"
+In the title track, he raps, “I apologize, often womanize/ Took for my child to be born to see through a woman’s eyes.”
+In the same song, he boldly admits to infidelity:“‘You did what with who?/ What good is a ménage à trois when you have a soul mate?/ You risked that for Blue?’”
 (Blue Ivy is his daughter.)